Mommy Evolution

 I feel this gives children a better understanding that things like science aren’t just for men or women — but rather anyone can do anything they put their mind to.
 Come on!
 Women can rock anything they dedicate themselves to!

-You can find these books about women in science at your local library or purchase through the affiliate links provided for your convenience.
+You can find these books about women in science at your local library or purchase through the links provided for your convenience.

 books about female scientists